-- (5) Install the Drum/toner ASSY into the machine. - (6) Close the Front cover. - Reset the count of the PF Kit MP after part replacement.
+- (5) Install the Drum/toner ASSY into the machine. - (6) Close the Front cover. - \ Reset the count of the PF Kit MP after part replacement.
+(Refer to "5.1 Resetting the Periodical Maintenance Parts Life" in Chapter6.)

 CHAPTER 5 DISASSEMBLY/REASSEMBLY